JWhitsitt/100-days-of-code/log.md

 **Link to work:** [project to implement k8s](https://github.com/JWhitsitt/simple_node)

-<?### Day 1: June 27, Monday
+### Day 2: November 2, 2021

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp.
+**Today's Progress**: Created a Kubernetes cluster on AWS as part of Udacity nanodegree program.
+Having a role permission issue when setting up kubeconfig

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.
+<?**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)